 Plagiarism makes you dependent on copying to pass tests or achieve creative success, limiting the learning process.
 When caught, you might even face consequences like suspension from school or job loss.
 People think it can help them perform better or get good grades.
 But no matter how much it helps you expedite things now, it will cause a severe and negative impact sooner than you think.

-Check out the top eleven plagiarism software tools to remove copied content from your work.
+Check out the top seven plagiarism checkers to remove copied content from your work.